Healthcare, cleanliness, and early interaction are the most important parts of raising a healthy litter of puppies.

 Vaccinations: While in our care, puppies receive a combo DAPPv vaccination at 6 and 9 weeks of age for Canine Distemper, Adenovirus type 1 & 2, Parainfluenza, and Parvovirus.
 If we have puppies when they are older, they will receive boosters at 12 weeks and 16 weeks.
 We administer the lepto vaccine no earlier than 12 weeks and rabies vaccine is administered by our veterinarian at 12 weeks.

-Wormings: Puppies are treated on the recommended puppy deworming schedule for all puppies, with pyrantel pamoate at 2, 3, 4, and 6 weeks, and with Panacur C prior to leaving us (treats preventatively for hookworm, roundworm, whipworm, tapeworm, and off label for giardia).
-Puppies are also treated preventatively for coccidia prior to leaving.
-We do our best to make sure puppies go to new homes parasite free.
+Wormings: Puppies are treated on the recommended puppy deworming schedule for all puppies, with pyrantel pamoate at 2, 3, 4 weeks, and with Safeguard at 6 weeks and prior to leaving us (treats preventively for hookworm, roundworm, whipworm, tapeworm, and off label for giardia).
+Puppies are also treated preventively for coccidia prior to leaving.
+We do our best to make sure puppies go to new homes parasite free, but the schedule will need to be continued in their new home.

 Size: Full grown at 2+ years of age, our males will typically range from 80-95lbs and our females from 65-85lbs.
 Size is not guaranteed, but they typically fall into the desired weight/height for AKC breed standard.